 Special Education

-The department of Teacher Education and Learning Sciences offers master's degrees in Special Education.
-The Special Education program at NC State prepares students for excellence in teaching, assessment, curriculum development, classroom and behavior management, teaching students with high incidence disabilities, evaluation and professional leadership, as well as other areas of service to students with disabilities and to schools and agencies.
-Our nationally recognized faculty provides excellent teaching, leadership opportunities, and high standards of performance.
+The Special Education programs at NC State prepares students for excellence in teaching students with disabilities.
+Students complete coursework in assessment, curriculum development, classroom and behavior management, evaluation and professional leadership, as well as other areas of service to students with disabilities and to schools and agencies.
+Our nationally recognized faculty provide excellent teaching, mentoring, and connections to cutting-edge, evidence-based practices in supporting students with disabilities and their families.

 More Information